 The Governing Council of Future Earth is composed of the Belmont Forum of funding agencies, the United Nations Educational, Scientific, and Cultural Organization (UNESCO), the United Nations Environment Programme (UNEP), the United Nations University (UNU), the International Science Council (ISC), the World Meteorological Organization, and the STS forum.

 The day-to-day operations of Future Earth are carried out by the Secretariat, which is based in five Global Hubs and in four Regional Centers and Offices.
 The Global Hubs are located in Canada (Montreal), France (Paris), Japan (Tokyo), Sweden (Stockholm) and the USA (Boulder and Fort Collins, Colorado, and Fairfax, Virginia).
 The Regional Centers and Offices are located in Africa (South Africa), Asia (Japan), the Middle East and North Africa (Cyprus), and South Asia (India).

 The Advisory Committee guides Future Earth to ensure that the research is of the highest quality and is targeted to advance the global sustainability agenda.
 It also aids the organization in forming the links between science and society that are critical for transforming research into action.
 The Advisory Committee is led by co-chairs Leena Srivastava and Johan Rockström.

-Future Earth Secretariat is led by the Executive Director and an Executive Team Global Hub Directors, and Directors of Regional Centers and Offices.
+Future Earth Secretariat is led by the Executive Director, an Executive Team of Global Hub Directors, and Directors of Regional Centers and Offices.